+356-2033-01-78

 Malta residence permit

 Each applicant over 18 years old must obtain a residence permit.
-At this stage, Immigrant Invest will help the clients find real estate to rent, get health insurance, and prepare all the necessary documents and forms.
+At this stage, Immigrant Invest assists clients in finding real estate to rent, getting health insurance, and preparing all the necessary documents and forms.

-After the investor visits Malta to submit fingerprints, the residency cards are issued in two weeks.
+After the investor visits Malta to submit fingerprints, the residency cards are issued within two weeks.
 They are valid for three years.

 Up to 12 months since getting residency